 Driessen, Clemens.
 2014.
 ‘Animal Deliberation’.
 In Political Animals and Animal Politics, edited by Marcel Wissenburg and David Schlosberg, 90–104.
 Basingstoke: Palgrave Macmillan.

-Driessen, Clemens and Leonie Heutinck.
+Driessen, Clemens, and Leonie Heutinck.
 2015.
 ‘Cows Desiring to be Milked?
 Milking Robots and the Co-Evolution of Ethics and Technology on Dutch Dairy Farms’.
 Agriculture and Human Values 32(1): 3–20.

 Francione, Gary.
 2008.
 Animals as Persons.
 New York: Columbia University Press.